netarchivesuite/webdanica/workflow_install.md

 Disabling the automatic workflow is most easily done by running crontab -e and then writing '#' as the first character and then save the crontab.

-Note: the mails of the user running the crontab (e.g. test) should be forwarded to the adminstrators of the webdanica system
+Note: the mails of the user running the crontab (e.g. test) should be forwarded to the adminstrators of the webdanica system.

-This is most easily done by making an alias for the user in /etc/aliases ( remember to renew the aliases.db by running the /usr/bin/newaliases as root )
+This is most easily done by making an alias for the user in /etc/aliases ( remember to renew the aliases.db by running the /usr/bin/newaliases as root ).